Say hello to my vegan pot pie. This is a true crowd-pleaser that simply cannot disappoint.

 FOR THE FILLING

-Add potato cubes, thyme, black pepper and soy sauce.
+- Add potato (cut into cubes), thyme, black pepper and soy sauce.

-Slowly sprinkle in 1 tbsp of flour at a time.
-Stir it in stragiht away to prevent if from forming large clumps.
+- Slowly sprinkle in 1 tbsp of flour at a time.
+Stir it in straight away to prevent it from forming large clumps.
 Do not worry about small clumps as these will dissolve during cooking.

 FOR THE TOFU